-Personal injury lawyers represent the victims of cervical spine injuries and their families, who may be putting a lot of financial resources into the care and rehabilitation of the victim.
-Depending on the severity of the spinal-cord damage, the accident could result in severe pain, permanent paralysis or death.
+Personal injury attorneys represent the victims of cervical spine injuries and their families, who may be putting a lot of financial resources into the care and rehabilitation of the victim.
+Depending on the severity of the spinal-cord damage, the accident could result in severe pain, permanent paralysis, or death.

 The cervical spine is located in the neck and is frequently damaged by trauma from:

-Our Los Angeles spinal-cord attorney can explain the law and evaluate a case to determine the victim’s rights.
+Our spinal cord lawyer can explain the law and evaluate a case to determine the victim’s rights.
 A reputable attorney will research a case thoroughly to determine the likelihood of winning a cervical spine injury case and will not charge for legal counsel until the lawsuit is won.
 In many cases, the lawsuit will be settled out of court, resulting in a quicker settlement and lower legal fees for the victim.